Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 Considering their several observations in total, Moonen et al. concluded that concomitant with the warming of the Northern Hemisphere over the past 122 years, "extreme events in Pisa have not changed in a way that is likely to negatively affect crop production."
 More often than not, in fact, the changes that were demonstrated to have occurred seem to have had positive impacts on agriculture.
 And as the authors state in concluding their study, "there is no doubt regarding the reality of the observed changes."

-In a final study, Nicholson and Yin (2001) analyzed climatic and hydrologic conditions in equatorial East Africa from the late 1700s to close to the present, based on histories of the levels of ten major African lakes, while they used a water balance model to infer changes in rainfall associated with the different conditions, concentrating most heavily on Lake Victoria.
-Their data revealed "two starkly contrasting climatic episodes."
+Dropping down to equatorial East Africa, Nicholson and Yin (2001) analyzed climatic and hydrologic conditions from the late 1700s to close to the present, based on histories of the levels of ten major African lakes, while they used a water balance model to infer changes in rainfall associated with the different conditions, concentrating most heavily on Lake Victoria.
+These analyses revealed "two starkly contrasting climatic episodes."
 The first, which began sometime prior to 1800 during the Little Ice Age, was one of "drought and desiccation throughout Africa."
 This arid episode, which was most extreme during the 1820s and 30s, was accompanied by extremely low lake levels.
 As the two researchers describe it, "Lake Naivash was reduced to a puddle ...
 Lake Chad was desiccated ...
 Lake Malawi was so low that local inhabitants traversed dry land where a deep lake now resides ...
 Lake Rukwa [was] completely desiccated ...
 Lake Chilwa, at its southern end, was very low and nearby Lake Chiuta almost dried up."
 Throughout this unfortunate period, they say that "intense droughts were ubiquitous."
 Some, in fact, were "long and severe enough to force the migration of peoples and create warfare among various tribes."

+Clearly, rising atmospheric CO2 concentrations - and temperatures - have served both us and the rest of the biosphere well in the past; and the ongoing rise in the air's CO2 content will do the same in the future.
+Yet this latter phenomenon is claimed by radical climate alarmists to constitute the greatest threat currently facing the world.
 They could not be more wrong.
-In light of the material presented here, and especially in our Subject Index under the heading Agriculture (Our Greatest Challenge), it is clear that we are going to need all of the extra atmospheric CO2 we can get in order to not have to usurp all remaining land and freshwater resources to produce the food that will be needed to feed our growing numbers in the years and decades ahead.
+In light of the material presented here, as well as in our Subject Index under the heading of Agriculture (Our Greatest Challenge), it is clear that we are going to need all of the extra carbon dioxide we can get in order to not have to usurp all of the planet's remaining land and freshwater resources just to produce the food that will be needed to sustain our growing numbers in the years and decades ahead.

 References